A fun picture book that teaches language and self esteem skills!

 The Happy Little Garbage Truck is a picture book-based literacy and social skills program where children follow the scrappy little truck in his journey to better self-esteem!

-* Tiered program for primary grades that teaches whole word meanings of key vocabulary using realia and multi-modality methods to enhance student engagement, learning and expression.
+Tiered program for primary grades that teaches whole word meanings of key vocabulary using realia and multi-modality methods to enhance student engagement, learning and expression.

-* Self-esteem skills are improved through a series of fun social skill games that span from learning about feelings to team-building and group activities.
+Self-esteem skills are improved through a series of fun social skill games that span from learning about feelings to team-building and group activities.

-More Than Just a Great Story
+More than a Story

 The Happy Little Garbage Truck was written as tool to promote the foundation of crucial developmental milestones